Extension in Douglas County

 There are many different ways to complete your records:

-- Google form-complete the prompts in this form and email resume to hintz010@umn.edu or jkokett@umn.edu.
+- Google form-complete the prompts in form emailed to you and email resume to hintz010@umn.edu or jkokett@umn.edu.
 Please submit a resume with your record.

 - Written form-complete a participation summary OR write a story answering the following: what did you learn, what skills have you developed, what would you improve upon, how can you use what you learned in other parts of your life?
 You can also include supporting newspaper articles or photographs.
 Please submit a resume with your record.